GeoCat/geoserver/docs/README.md

 ## builddocs.py

-The python script ``builddocs.puy`` is used to build documentation:
+The python script ``builddocs.py`` is used to build documentation:

 ```
-python builddocs.py --current
+python builddocs.py
 open build/latest/index.html
 ```

 This script combines the documentation of the geoserver user guide and the ``src`` folder into a single manual.
-The flag ``--current`` above is used package the current GeoServer user manual.

-For more information please see [geocat-documentation](https://github.com/volaya/geocat-documentation).